felixrabe-attic/named-data-education--ndn-with-docker/README.md

 # Docker images for NDN

 **WARNING: This is not production quality!** The configuration is copied from the sample and thus has no proper access control.
-See #5.
+See [issue #5](https://github.com/named-data-education/ndn-with-docker/issues/5).

 This is the only issue I know of at the moment.
 If you see other problems that prevent this setup from being usable for (experimental) "production", please [open a new issue](https://github.com/named-data-education/ndn-with-docker/issues/new).